Skip to Main Content

 Robson Street and the Izakaya Tradition Vancouver Built

 The physical experience on Robson positions the room clearly.
 This is not the spare, counter-focused format of Masayoshi or the design-led ambition of Kissa Tanto.
-The room signals communal energy from the door: the noise level is part of the offer, and the kitchen's pace matches it.
+The room signals communal energy from the door: the noise level is part of the experience, and the kitchen's pace matches it.
 Izakaya in its original Tokyo and Osaka context was never meant to be quiet.
 Vancouver's version of it, particularly along this stretch of the West End, preserved that character even as the city's broader dining scene moved toward tasting menus and controlled environments.

 Where Guu with Garlic Sits in Vancouver's Japanese Dining Spectrum